 So off she went to England, accompanied by her owners’ grown son, where she spent several months overseeing the publication of her book and meeting both members of the nobility and free Britons of African descent.
 She was a celebrity.
 In England there was public criticism of Phillis’ American enslavement, which embarrassed her owners.
 It probably would have been possible for her to refuse to return to America, and to stay where she would have been free; nevertheless, on hearing of her mistress’ illness, she boarded ship for home, missing an upcoming opportunity to be presented at court.
 And shortly after her return, her owner signed her emancipation papers.

 She was free.
 What did that mean?
-Well, her books belonged to her, and she tried to sell them to support herself.
-She continued to write poetry, including a tribute to George Washington, who invited her to come call on him, as he wished to meet “the little black poetess.”
+Well, that her books belonged to her, and thus she attempted to sell them to help support herself.
+She authored a tribute to George Washington, who invited her to come call on him, as he wished to meet “the little black poetess.”
 Phillis had hopes for the Revolution—that the new country, once freed from Britain’s yoke, would turn around and free its own yoked people.
-Her poetry, which had been necessarily ambiguous in its references to slavery, grew more clearly critical.
+Her poetry, which had been ambiguous in its references to slavery, grew more clearly critical.
+Although she continued to write, while struggling to earn a living as a cleaning woman, she died young, ill and destitute.

-Happy Emancipation Day, Phillis!
+Happy Emancipation Day, Phillis.
 With your gifts and your drive to create, what would you have become in another era?
-Undoubtedly a published author of many works, making the author tours, speaking at bookstores, interviewed on National Public Radio’s Diane Rehm Show.
+Undoubtedly a published author of many works, interviewed by journalists, embarking on author tours, launching podcasts.

 Attend my lays, ye ever honour’d nine,